PeterLauLukChen/GeoSeg/README.md

 ## Sub Pipeline - TiltedSeg

 A tool for correcting tilted oversegmentation produced by 3D-based segmentation methods.
+The notebook consists of two blocks: the first block identifies the problematic masks, and the second block constructs the corrected 3D segmentation result using the detection information from the first block.

 ### Repository Structure
 ```